 Although there are many factors to consider in growing healthy tomato plants from seed, getting the seeds to germinate in the first place can sometimes be tricky.
-After 15 years of growing peppers and tomatoes for market, I’d like to share a few tips that have helped influence germination success, especially with respect to tomato and pepper seeds.
+After 20 years of growing peppers and tomatoes for market, I’d like to share a few tips that have helped influence germination success, especially with respect to tomato and pepper seeds.

 1) Seed Viability Factors Relative to Germination:

 - Shelf life: Tomato seeds tend to last much longer in storage than most other seed (i.e., onions need to be purchased fresh every year).
 Just make sure they were stored properly (cool & dry) and you should have around a 4-5 year shelf life for tomato seeds.
 Pepper seeds are considered by most growers to have a 2-3 year shelf life.
 Fedco seed company puts out an informative chart on saving seeds, which includes estimates of shelf life for a range of vegetable seeds.
 Click here for Fedco chart.

 - Storage: Humidity shortens the life of saved seeds more than any other aspect.
 Make sure seeds have wintered over in a cool and dry environment (such as in a tightly sealed jar in the refrigerator or freezer).
 Dry storage at less than 65 degrees F is recommended for good germination results.

 - Vigor: A number of online gardening sites explain how to test a few of your seeds for germination before planting.
 Just be aware that even if your older tomato seeds germinate, if they are too old or shriveled they may have a scant supply of food stored in their endosperm and the plants may end up weak and/or stunted.